 Set length timber (also known as cut to length timber) means the timber is supplied in the exact size required for your project.
 Common timber lengths range between 0.9m and 3.6m.
 Cut to length timber products are always supplied slightly over length to allow for onsite trimming.

 Other names for set lengths: Specified lengths, cut lengths, fixed lengths.

 - Less joins

 - Higher cost compared to random lengths

 - Longer lead times

-Set length timber requires more labour, it means time sorting through packs of timber to pull out the lengths required for your project.
-It also means more waste for the supplier, if a board at the correct length is pulled out of a pack then its machined to size this may open a natural feature that needs grading out, once cut and the length is shortened it no longer meets the length requirement and becomes waste.
+Cut to length timber also means more waste for the supplier.
+If a board at the correct length is pulled out of a pack and is then machined to size, this may open a natural feature that needs grading out.
+The length will then be shortened and the board will no longer meet the length requirements, becoming waste.